 Property in Singapore is a prized asset be it for your own stay or as an investment, but there’s no such thing as a free lunch!
 Owners have to pay their share of property tax in Singapore every year, and the amount of tax depends on whether the property is owner-occupied, rented out or vacant.

 If however, you are an inquisitive fellow and aren’t afraid of numbers, then here is how the math goes down.

-The annual property tax are calculated by multiplying the Annual Value (AV) of your property by the appropriate property tax rate.
-In a formula it would look something like this
+The annual property tax is calculated by multiplying the Annual Value (AV) of your property by the appropriate property tax rate.
+The formula looks like this:

-Annual value X Property tax rate = Property tax payable
+Annual Value (AV) ✕ Property tax rate = Property tax payable

 The Annual Value (AV)

 The Annual Value comprises the sum of money you could earn by renting out your property for a year, minus any furniture rental cost and general maintenance costs.
 (We explained Annual Value in detail in this article here.)

 The AV of a property might vary from year to year, so will your property taxes.
 It’s worth noting that when areas get new amenities and rental prices go up, so will your AV and property tax.
 Similarly, when the market is down, your AV will go down too, and along with it the amount of property tax you have to pay.

 For instance, in line with the increase in market rentals of HDB flats in 2021, IRAS has revised the AVs of HDB flats on 1 January 2022.
 The AVs for private residential properties has been increased as well.